top of page

 ADMINISTRATIVE ASSISTANT

 Naomi is grateful for the opportunity to be involved in the Restorative Justice program and work alongside some truly inspiring ladies.
-She has a passion for helping others and learning new things.
-She has a passion for helping others and learning new things.
-Naomi is looking forward to building community connections, as well as meeting new clients and being a part of their healing journey.
+She is passionate about helping others and learning new things.
+Naomi looks forward to building community connections, as well as meet new clients and be a part of their healing journey.

 OUR STAFF